vedahm/veda_vueProject/README.md

-# Plugin Used:
-1.Vuex
-2.Vue-router
+# Used following in the project
+  1.Bulma

+  2.Vuejs Routing

   3.Axios

+  4.VueX

 # ScreenShots of the project is in screenshots folder